-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Physician/Practitioner services, including doctor's office visits (continued) Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment Certain telehealth services, including those for: Medicare-approved services, including urgently needed services, primary care provider and specialist visits, individual and group mental health sessions, podiatry services, diagnostic procedures and tests, dialysis services, kidney disease education services and eye exams You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, nurse practitioner or physician's assistant or other non- physician health care professionals (as permitted under Medicare rules). \$30 copayment for services obtained from a specialist.
-Or, under certain circumstances, by a nurse practitioner or physician's assistant or other non- physician health care professionals (as permitted under Medicare rules).
-NOTE: nurse practitioner or physician's assistant or other non- physician health care professionals (as permitted under Medicare rules). \$30 copayment for services obtained from a specialist.
-Or, under certain circumstances, by a nurse practitioner or physician's assistant or other non- physician health care professionals (as permitted under Medicare rules).
-NOTE: you must use a network provider who offers the service by telehealth.
-Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a NOTE: Medicare-covered telehealth services will be subject to the same cost sharing as services you would receive in-person.
-If you have surgery or procedures done in a certified ambulatory surgical center or hospital NOTE: Medicare-covered telehealth services will be subject to the same cost sharing as services you would receive in-person.
-If you have surgery or procedures done in a certified ambulatory surgical center or hospital substance use disorder or co-occurring mental health disorder, regardless of their location outpatient setting, see the "Outpatient surgery, including services provided at outpatient setting, see the "Outpatient surgery, including services provided at
+What you must pay What you must pay when you get when you get these services these services Out-of-Network Services that are covered for you In-Network Physician/Practitioner services, including doctor's office visits (continued) Consultation, diagnosis, and treatment nurse practitioner or nurse practitioner or physician's assistant physician's assistant by a specialist Basic hearing and balance exams or other nonor other nonperformed by your PCP or specialist, if physician health physician health your doctor orders it to see if you need care professionals care professionals medical treatment (as permitted under (as permitted under Certain telehealth services, including Medicare rules).
+Medicare rules). those for: \$30 copayment for \$30 copayment for Medicare-approved services, services obtained services obtained including urgently needed services, from a specialist.
+Or, from a specialist.
+Or, primary care provider and specialist under certain under certain visits, individual and group mental circumstances, by a circumstances, by a health sessions, podiatry services, nurse practitioner or nurse practitioner or diagnostic procedures and tests, physician's assistant physician's assistant dialysis services, kidney disease or other nonor other noneducation services and eye exams physician health physician health You have the option of getting these care professionals care professionals services through an in-person visit or (as permitted under (as permitted under by telehealth.
+If you choose to get Medicare rules).
+Medicare rules). one of these services by telehealth, NOTE: NOTE: you must use a network provider Medicare-covered Medicare-covered who offers the service by telehealth. telehealth services telehealth services Telehealth services for monthly will be subject to the will be subject to the end-stage renal disease-related visits for same cost sharing as same cost sharing as home dialysis members in a services you would services you would hospital-based or critical access receive in-person.
+If receive in-person.
+If hospital-based renal dialysis center, renal you have surgery or you have surgery or dialysis facility, or the member's home procedures done in procedures done in Telehealth services to diagnose, a certified a certified evaluate, or treat symptoms of a stroke, ambulatory surgical ambulatory surgical regardless of your location center or hospital center or hospital Telehealth services for members with a outpatient setting, outpatient setting, substance use disorder or co-occurring see the "Outpatient see the "Outpatient mental health disorder, regardless of surgery, including services provided at their location surgery, including services provided at